 In order to market and sell the EGP-437 Combination Product and any other product candidate that we may develop in other jurisdictions, we or our third-party collaborators must obtain separate marketing approvals and comply with numerous and varying regulatory requirements.
 The approval procedure varies among countries and can involve additional testing.
 The time required to obtain approval may differ substantially from that required to obtain FDA approval.
 The regulatory approval process outside the U.S. generally includes all of the risks associated with obtaining FDA approval.
 In addition, in many countries outside the U.S., it is required that the product be approved for reimbursement before the product can be sold in that country.
 We or these third parties may not obtain approvals from regulatory authorities outside the U.S. on a timely basis, if at all.
-Approval by the FDA does not ensure approval by regulatory authorities in other countries or jurisdictions, and approval by one regulatory authority outside the U.S. does not ensure approval by regulatory authorities in other countries or jurisdictions or by the FDA.
+Approval by the FDA does not ensure approval by regulatory authorities or by the FDA.
 We may not be able to file for marketing approvals and may not receive necessary approvals to commercialize our products in any market.